mreswick/CSE110_Lab1/README.md

 Misha Reswick's User Page

 My favorite programming language is C++.
 I am still learning more about it, but it is fast and powerful.
+There is also much functionality to it.